 “As I see it, my professional orientation and my future career goals are somehow two-fold.
 On one hand, I am interested in a career as a lawyer in a larger law firm in the sectors of competition law, intellectual property rights and/or mergers and acquisitions.
 This could be in Finland or in any other European Union country.
 On the other hand, I could also see myself working for the European Commission in Brussels or for National Competition Authorities”, Aarne shares his future aspirations.

 Aarne is promoting himself and his achievements to potential employers for any interesting job openings that fit his professional profile.
 “I am doing a lot networking within the academic circles and also in the private sector.
 Despite my young age, I have already learnt the value of setting up and maintaining good social relations and professional networks”, Aarne adds.
 “This is one of the key assets and resources that I possess!”

-READ also the first part of Aarne’s interview through this link.
+READ also the second part of Aarne’s interview through this link.

 VISIT Aarne’s LinkedIn profile through this link.

 SEE also this academic article by Puisto, A. & Alavi, H. (2016) Abuse of Dominant Market Position by Predatory Pricing - The Valio Case

 Text: Mika Launikari based on an interview with Aarne Puisto (Löyly, Helsinki, on 10 July 2016)